-ii.
-Independence and objectivity of the internal audit function f.
-Actuarial function
+Independence and objectivity of the IA function

 IA is independent of the activities that it audits, and its auditors are objective in performing their work.
 IA, while consultative in approach, is free from interference in determining the scope of internal auditing, performing work and communicating results.
 In summary, IA is impartial, unbiased and avoids conflicts of interest.